 I realize it’s been a month since I last wrote.
-To be fair, I was off-grid for half of that, trying to make money before September creeps along and school starts.
+To be fair, I was off-grid for half of that, trying to make money planting trees before September creeps along and school starts.

 Ah, yes.
 I’ve officially registered to go back to university for Graphic Design.
 No backing out now, although there’s still a chance of getting kicked out because after the first year, only a certain amount of students are allowed to progress in the Graphic Design program.

 I’ve been doing a lot of freelance work.
 Things are slowly starting to pick up in that department.
 It’s easier to get my name out there after having a couple of people try me out and see what I can do.
 (Speaking of which…)